microsoft/kiota/README.md

 ### Generating SDKs

-Installing the tools and cloning this repository, you will need to build Kiota.
+Installing the tools and cloning this repository, you will you can either build Kiota or use it with docker.

+#### Running Kiota with Docker

+1. Navigate to [New personnal access token](https://github.com/settings/tokens/new) and generat a new token. (permissions: read:package).
+1. Copy the token, you will need it later.
+1. Enable the SSO on the token if you are a Microsoft employee.
+1. Execute the following command to login to the registry.

+    ```Shell
+    echo "<the personal access token>" | docker login https://docker.pkg.github.com/microsoft/kiota/generator -u baywet --password-stdin
+    ```

+1. Execute the following command to start generating SDKs

+    ```Shell
+    docker run -v /some/output/path:/app/output -v /some/input/description.yml:/app/openapi.yml docker.pkg.github.com/microsoft/kiota/generator --language csharp -n samespaceprefix
+    ```

+    > Note: you can alternatively use the --openapi parameter with a URI instead of volume mapping.

+> Note: steps 1-4 only need to be done once per machine.

+#### Building Kiota

+First, clone the current repository.
 You can either use Visual Studio Code or Visual Studio or execute the following commands:

 ```Shell
 dotnet publish ./src/kiota/kiota.csproj -c Release -p:PublishSingleFile=true -r win-x64